-The township of Jasper, within Jasper National Park, is smaller than Banff, in both size and population.
-But the town’s laid-back, less commercialized, and rustic charm is what makes it more enticing than Banff, which is saturated with tourists seemingly year-round.
-Jasper receives a fraction of visitors compared to Banff, even in the summertime.
-The small main street has everything you need, though.
+The township of Jasper, within Jasper National Park, is smaller than Banff in both size and population.
+But the laid-back, less commercialized and rustic charm of this town is exactly what makes it so enticing.
+Banff is seemingly saturated with tourists year-round, and Jasper receives smaller numbers of visitors, even in summer.
+The small main street nonetheless has everything you need.

-Another of Jasper’s advantages is the fact that VIA Rail, Canada’s national train carrier, stops in Jasper and not Banff.
-People often say that getting a train to the Canadian Rockies allows you to see some of the region’s best views, but only those who visit Jasper will get this experience.
-Visitors can catch the train directly from Vancouver to Jasper—if coming from the west coast.
+Another of the advantages of Jasper is the fact that VIA Rail, the national train carrier, stops in Jasper and not Banff.
+Getting a train to the Canadian Rockies allows you to see some of the best views in the region, but only those who visit Jasper will get this experience.
+If you’re coming from the west coast, you can catch a direct train all the way from Vancouver to Jasper.

 Bigger is better

-Jasper National Park is surprisingly a lot larger than Banff National Park.
-In number terms, it is 10,878 square kilometers versus Banff at 6,641 square kilometers; this is surprising as Banff National Park seems to have more well-known places, such as Canmore, Lake Louise, and the township of Banff.
-Jasper National Park, on the other hand, just includes Jasper and a lot of spectacular scenery.
+Jasper National Park is a lot larger than Banff National Park.
+This may come as a surprise, as Banff National Park seems to have more well-known places, such as Canmore and Lake Louise.
+Jasper National Park, on the other hand, just includes Jasper and a whole lot of incredible scenery.

-Banff has plenty of hotels and hostels lining its main street, and it even has a castle atop a hill like in a fairytale.
-The situation is quite different in Jasper, which has a minimal amount of hotels within its township, but this has allowed many residents to open their homes (and more often their basement suites) and offer bed-and-breakfast-style accommodation.
-Staying in a homey place while supporting and getting recommendations from a local family is a fantastic reason to visit Jasper over Banff.
+Banff has plenty of hotels and hostels lining the main street, and it even has a fairytale castle atop a hill.
+The situation is quite different in Jasper, which has a minimal number of hotels within the township – but this has encouraged many residents to open their homes (and more often their basement suites) and offer bed-and-breakfast-style accommodation.
+Supporting a local family and getting insider recommendations is a fantastic reason to visit Jasper over Banff.

 Skiing without the crowds

-Banff National Park does have three ski mountain resorts: Mount Norquay, Lake Louise, and Sunshine.
-However, their slopes are naturally extremely busy during peak ski season.
-Why not skip the crowds and head north to Marmot Basin in Jasper National Park?
-A local favorite, Marmot Basin is known for its “spectacular views, varied runs, and laid-back atmosphere.”
-It also has the highest base elevation out of all the ski areas in Canada, which means an extended season, usually to May.
-With 86 runs over 1,675 acres, skiing at Marmot Basin is a must in Jasper.
+Banff National Park does have three ski mountain resorts: Mount Norquay, Lake Louise and Sunshine Village.
+However, the slopes are extremely busy during peak ski season.
+Why not skip the crowds and head north, to Marmot Basin in Jasper National Park?
+A local favorite, Marmot Basin is known for its views, its 86 varied runs and its laid-back atmosphere.
+It also has the highest base elevation of all the ski areas in Canada, which means it has an extended season – usually until May.
+Skiing at Marmot Basin is a must while you’re in Jasper.

-The Icefields Parkway, which connects Jasper to Banff, is one of the world’s most scenic highways.
-One of the unmissable stops along the way is Columbia Icefield and Athabasca Glacier, which is one of the world’s largest non-polar ice fields.
-Within Jasper National Park, visitors have the chance to travel in the iconic Ice Explorer and walk on, feel and drink from Athabasca Glacier.
+The Icefields Parkway, which connects Jasper to Banff, is one of the most scenic highways in the world.
+One of the unmissable stops along the way is the Columbia Icefield and Athabasca Glacier, one of the largest non-polar ice fields in the world.
+Within Jasper National Park, visitors have the chance to travel in the iconic Ice Explorer and walk on – and drink from – the Athabasca Glacier.
 There’s also the opportunity to walk along the glass-floored Glacier Skywalk and marvel at the magnificent Sunwapta Valley.

 Dark Sky Preserve

-The Royal Astronomical Society of Canada named Jasper National Park a dark sky preserve in 2011, and it is the world’s second largest one.
-Parks Canada recommends visiting Pyramid Island, Maligne Lake, Old Fort Point, and the toe of Athabasca Glacier for optimal night sky viewing.
-Being a dark sky preserve means Jasper is also a fantastic (and relatively easy) place to visit to see the Northern Lights in Canada, and it also hosts an annual Dark Sky Festival too, for adventurers who love to stargaze.
+The Royal Astronomical Society of Canada named Jasper National Park a Dark Sky Preserve in 2011, and it is the second-largest in the world.
+We recommend visiting Pyramid Island, Maligne Lake, Old Fort Point and the toe of Athabasca Glacier for optimal night-sky viewing.
+Being a Dark Sky Preserve means Jasper is also a fantastic (and relatively easy) place to see the Northern Lights in Canada, and it also hosts an annual Dark Sky Festival for adventurers who love to stargaze.

-The Jasper SkyTram says it offers the best views in Jasper.
-It takes riders up Whistlers Mountain for breathtaking 360-degree views of the Canadian Rockies.
-At the top, there are interpretive boardwalks, hiking trails, and mountainside dining.
-Visitors can also choose a Rise & Shine Package, which gets you free breakfast when you reserve an early flight.
-They also have Dark Sky Packages in September and October, coinciding with the Dark Sky Festival mentioned earlier.
+The Jasper SkyTram offers the best views in Jasper.
+It takes riders up Whistler’s Mountain for breathtaking 360-degree views of the Canadian Rockies.
+At the top, there are boardwalks, hiking trails and mountainside dining options.
+Visitors can also choose a Rise & Shine package that gets you a free breakfast when you reserve an early flight.
+They also have Dark Sky Packages in September and October, coinciding with the Dark Sky Festival.

-Due to Jasper National Park’s size, many of its hikes are less developed than their counterparts in Banff National Park, which is definitely a positive for adventurers and experienced hikers, and it also means fewer crowds.
-Some of the best Jasper hikes include Tonquin Valley, which National Geographic named one of the world’s best hikes.
+Due to the size of Jasper National Park, many of its hikes are less developed than their counterparts in Banff, which is definitely a positive for adventurers and experienced hikers, as it means fewer crowds.
+Some of the best Jasper hikes include Tonquin Valley, which National Geographic named one of the best hikes in the world.
 The valley has trails that take from two to seven days.
-Other options include Cavell Meadows, Sulphur Skyline, Morro Peak, Bald Hills, and the Skyline Trail, Jasper’s most popular backcountry hike.
+Other options include Cavell Meadows, Sulphur Skyline, Morro Peak, Bald Hills and the Skyline Trail, the most popular backcountry hike in Jasper.